 - Pour the egg mixture in the pan, making sure to cover the vegetables evenly.

 - Sprinkle goat cheese crumbles evenly around the top, and cook for 2 minutes or until the edges of the eggs begin to set.

 - Transfer the skillet to the oven and bake for 10 minutes.
 The eggs should be set and not run when cut.

 - Sprinkle basil and any leftover goat cheese crumbles on top.
 Let cool for a few minutes before cutting into slices to serve.

-For more information on specific non-alcoholic spirits used in these brunch mocktails, there is a link under each recipe.
-Each non-alcoholic spirit has been thoughtfully reviewed and tested to find the best ways to use them, including brand recommended mocktails like a non alcoholic gin and tonic and some new creations.
+For more information on specific non-alcoholic spirits used in these non-alcoholic drinks, there is a link under each recipe.
+Each non-alcoholic spirit has been thoughtfully reviewed and tested to find the best ways to use them, including brand recommended mocktails like a non alcoholic gin and tonic and some fun new creations.